e-Assessment Scheme 2019 of Income Tax

 The Notice under section 143(2) served by the NeAC will specify the issues for the selection of the case for assessment.

-2. The taxpayer will have fifteen days to submit a response for scrutiny with the NeAC.
+2. The taxpayer will have to submit a response within the date specified in such notice for scrutiny with the NeAC.

-The NeAC will assign the case to an assessment unit in any of the ReAC, through an automated allocation system.
+After receiving the reply, the NeAC will use an automated allocation system to assign the case to an assessment unit in any of the ReACs.

-3. After the case is assigned, the Regional Centre can request the NeAC for:
+3. After the case is assigned, the Assessment unit can request the NeAC for:

-1. Information like: documents or evidence from the taxpayer or any other person
+1. Information, including documents or evidence, from the taxpayer or any other person.

 3. Technical assistance from the technical unit

-4. If the NeAC, accepts the regional unit’s request for documents.
+4. If the NeAC accepts the assessment unit’s request for documents.

-5. After gathering the required information, the assessing unit will pass a draft order, by either:
+5. After gathering the required information, the AU will pass a draft order, by either:

-1. Accepting the ITR prepared of the taxpayer,
+1. Accepting the ITR prepared by the taxpayer,

 6. The NeAC will review and examine the draft assessment using an automated examination tool, and decide to: